 Vice Chair 2

 Steve was born and raised in Connecticut, and is currently settling into College Place.
 While his political resume is short, Steve offers a unique perspective and a growing enthusiasm for local, regional, and state affairs.
 Being new to the community, Steve is learning all he can to help benefit folks who call Eastern Washington home.
-He currently chairs the WWVD Website Committee and is always looking for new members.
+He currently co-chairs the WWCD Web Committee and is always looking for new members.

 Don was raised on a dry land wheat-pea-cattle operation in Walla Walla County.
 He did his undergraduate work at Whitman College and graduate work at the University of Minnesota in political science.
 Following an academic career of political economy in Norway, New Zealand, Sweden, Denmark, and Finland, he returned in 1985 to a second career as a farmer and manufacturer in Walla Walla.
 A failed attempt in 1992 to win the 16th LD senate seat led him to work for Congressman Tom Foley as his agricultural specialist in the 5th CD.
 After the 1994 election, Don moved into an accounting role for Seneca Foods in Dayton and eventually managed the plant, in time to to close down the plant and ship it to Peru.
 He retired as CFO from the Walla Walla Housing Authority.
 Don has been PCO with the Walla Walla Democrats since 1985 and has served two terms as state committeeman.
 He was elected to the Executive Board in 2015.
 Since 1996 Don has been commissioner for Walla Walla County Fire District 8.
 Don and his wife Anne-Marie, executive director of the Walla Walla YWCA, live on a wheat farm in the hills outside Dixie.